Table of contents

 - Identity Authentication: ensure the verified data is consistent every time the user reappears on your site.

-But more importantly, ID verification is increasingly a regulatory and compliance issue.
+Simply put, fraudsters and criminals do their best not to tie their activities to real-world identities but more importantly, ID verification is increasingly a regulatory and compliance issue.

 While this has long been the case in the world of banking and financial institutions, we’re seeing a more pressing need to perform identity-based authentication in a variety of verticals.
 This includes online stores, OTAs and payment gateways, to name but a few.